Duck Egg and Frisée Salad with Bacon and Roasted Beets

 Whisk together mustard, maple syrup and apple cider vinegar.
 Continue whisking while drizzling in 4 tablespoons olive oil.
 Season to taste with salt and pepper.

 This recipe will give you a strong but balanced dressing.
-Taste it and if you prefer a less acidic dressing, add in another tablespoon olive oil.
+Taste it and if you prefer a less acidic dressing, add another tablespoon olive oil.
 Dressing can be made up to a week in advance and kept in the refrigerator.

 Preheat oven to 350° F.